gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 ### Blurred Background
 Although not completely related to the component we want to implement, having a blurred background behind the artwork gives an idea of completeness to our example, and it reminds the original component from Facebook.
-Let's start adding an _UIImageView_ as subview of the main view in the Storyboard, and adding the constraints to the it.
+Let's start adding a _UIImageView_ as  a subview of the main view in the Storyboard, and then we configure the constraints to make it big as the mainview.
 The process is quite straightforward, but notably don't forget to:

 - add _AbbeyRoadArtwork_ as _Image_ of the _UIImageView_
-- select _Aspect Fill_ in the view mode, otherwise the image will be stretched
+- select _Aspect Fill_ in the view mode, otherwise, the image will be stretched
 - uncheck _Constrain to margins_ to have the image covering the whole _View_
 - add 0 to all of the boundary constraints
 - select _Update Frames: Items of new Constraints_, so that the view in _Interface Builder_ will be updated accordingly to the new layout